jLevar/3270/weather_hero/README.md

 ## Features
 - Load weather data from a CSV file into a Pandas DataFrame
-- Display the first five rows of the dataset
-- Print summary statistics for numerical and categorical columns
+- Save summary statistics for numerical and categorical columns to CSV

 ## Requirements
 - Python 3.10+